studstill/RESTful-service-for-s3/README.md

+# To Test:

+- Open a terminal window and type `mongod`
+- Open another terminal window and clone this repo to a local directory
+- In the cloned repo directory, type `npm install`
+- Then type `npm test`

 #Purpose of this application

 This app will have a collection of users, and each user will have a collection of files.
 However, this API will not accept actual files, nor will it return actual files (HTTP with binary data, while possible, is a little messy for the purposes of this assignment).
 Instead, when creating a new file, you will post a json representation of a file, such as: